 Level 2 Diploma in Classic Vehicle Restoration

 Since attending many vintage vehicle events such as The GoodWood Revival and Kop Hill climb at a young age with my father, I have been intrigued by the mechanisms and operating principles of historic cars, bikes and machinery.
 After finishing my AS levels at school, I wasn’t keen on the university path, so I began to search for an equivalent option.
-I found a brand new course which fuelled my interest for vintage and classic vehicles and it was taught at Bicester College!
-The course, LVL 3 Vintage car restoration principles covered a wide variety of skills from mechanical restoration through to welding and fabrication.
+I found a brand new course which fuelled my interest for vintage and classic vehicles and it was taught at Bicester College.
+The course, LVL 2 Classic vehicle restoration principles covered a wide variety of skills from mechanical restoration through to welding and fabrication.

-While studying the course one day a week at Bicester College, I spent the rest of my week at a restoration firm called Tim Walker Restorations Ltd. It was here where I was able to use my theoretical and practical skills that I had learned at college in the real world, helping to build engines, restore vintage chassis and fabricate parts in a wide variety of materials!
+I have then gone on to continue my level 3 apprenticeship at the Heritage Skills Academy at Bicester Heritage.
+I spent the rest of my time at a restoration firm called Tim Walker Restorations Ltd. where I am able to use my theoretical and practical skills that I had learned at the academy in the real world, helping to build engines, restore vintage chassis and fabricate parts in a wide variety of materials!
 More importantly, I learned real life skills while being an apprentice and member of the team at TWR, something that I perhaps wouldn’t have done if I had chosen to study at university.

-I have just finished my third and final year as an apprentice on the college course, and have been offered a brilliant job to stay at Tim Walker Restorations.
 I enjoy the diversity every day brings, solving problems and restoring some of the most beautiful and prestigious vehicles in the world. if you are a interested in historic vehicles then I would highly recommend attending the course, as it is certainly the most effective way to jump into the restoration world and to learn skills that are unfortunately dying out.
-There will always be high demand for the restoration skills that I have learnt from my time as an apprentice at Tim Walker Restorations and Bicester College.
+There will always be high demand for the restoration skills that I have learnt from my time as an apprentice at Tim Walker Restorations and the Heritage Skills Academy.